jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 ```

 ### Inference Optimization
 Our implementation is quite inefficient.
-The most important optimization you can make (outside of GPU support + batching) is implementing a [kv cache](https://kipp.ly/blog/transformer-inference-arithmetic/#kv-cache), which you can probably do by just changing a few lines of code.
-Also, we perform the our attention head computations sequentially, when we should really be doing them in parallel[^heads].
+The quickest and most impactful optimization you can make (outside of GPU + batching) is implementing a [kv cache](https://kipp.ly/blog/transformer-inference-arithmetic/#kv-cache), which you can probably do by just changing a few lines of code.
+Also, we implemented our attention head computations sequentially, when we should really be doing it parallel[^heads].

 There's many many more inference optimizations.
 I recommend [Lillian Weng's Large Transformer Model Inference Optimization](https://lilianweng.github.io/posts/2023-01-10-inference-optimization/) and [Kipply's Transformer Inference Arithmetic](https://kipp.ly/blog/transformer-inference-arithmetic/) as a starting point.